Shanghai Surprise

 Shanghai Surprise is a 1986 adventure comedy film directed by Jim Goddard and starring then-newlyweds Sean Penn and Madonna.
 The screenplay was adapted by John Kohn and Robert Bentley from Tony Kenrick's 1978 novel Faraday's Flowers.

-Produced by George Harrison's HandMade Films and distributed by Metro-Goldwyn-Mayer, Harrison himself appeared as a night club singer, and recorded several songs for the soundtrack, including "Breath Away from Heaven", which was re-recorded and released on his 1987 album Cloud Nine along with "Someplace Else", also used in the film.
-The soundtrack was never officially released, and was only briefly available as a promotional single featuring the title track, coupled with "Zig Zag".
-Both of these songs have since been released as "additional tracks" on the 2004 Cloud Nine re-release.
-Another track, "The Hottest Gong in Town", was included on the EP Songs by George Harrison Volume 2.
+Produced by George Harrison's HandMade Films and distributed by Metro-Goldwyn-Mayer, Harrison himself appears in the film as a night club singer, and he wrote and recorded five original songs for the soundtrack.
+The film was a critical and commercial failure, and an official soundtrack album was never released.

-Shanghai Surprise was a critical and commercial failure.

 Plot summary

 Glendon Wasey is a sleazy, down-on-his-luck con man struggling to sell glow-in-the-dark neckties in Shanghai.
 When he encounters the lovely Gloria Tatlock, a missionary nurse who wants to obtain a supply of opium to ease the suffering of her patients, he decides to help her get hold of a stolen supply of the valuable drug.
 The only problem is that a lot of other people want to secure the stolen opium as well—gangsters, smugglers, thugs and a host of upstanding air force recruits.